itschip/plugno/README.md

 this would be a mess to maintain in the long-term.
 There are trade-off's with the current architecture, one being SEO, which I actually rather concered about :).
 Other than what's already mentioned, I believe this is a more sustainable approach for the frontend.

+Update (30.11.2022): I'll most likely move to Next.js for the frontend, and use it as a proxy for the Go backend.

 The choice for using Expo, instead of just React-Native, is the ease of use, and abstractions I don't want to spend time on handling myself.
 Building the app with Expo is also awesome.

 ### Backend